 Are you a member of the NLA, or of a landlord accreditation scheme?

-This is not a legal requirement, and many landlords choose not to join a landlord body.
-But it is a good sign if a landlord has made the effort to join up – and shows a commitment to professional development.
+This is not a legal requirement, many landlords choose not to join a landlord body.
+However, it is a good sign if a landlord has made the effort to join up - and shows a commitment to professional development.